open-power/snap/README.md

 This code uses libcxl to access the CAPI hardware.
 This library should be part of your Linux distribution.
 For more information, please see
 * https://github.com/ibm-capi/libcxl

 Access to CAPI from the FPGA card requires the Power Service Layer (PSL).
-For the latest PSL checkpoint download, visit CAPI section of the IBM Portal for OpenPOWER at
+For the latest PSL checkpoint download, visit the CAPI section of the IBM Portal for OpenPOWER at
 * https://www.ibm.com/systems/power/openpower
+Download the required files under "PSL Checkpoint Files for the CAPI SNAP Design Kit".

 For simulation, SNAP relies on the PSL Simulation Environment (PSLSE) which is available on github:
 * https://github.com/ibm-capi/pslse